technik-gegg/SMuFF-WI-ESP/README.md

 For setting the device up, you have to connect your PC to the *SMuFF-WI_xxxxxx* WiFi hotspot once and allow the device to connect to your wireless network using the built-in [WiFiManager](https://github.com/tzapu/WiFiManager) via the static IP address **192.168.4.1**.

 As soon as you have saved your local network details and credentials, the device will restart and connect to your configured WiFi network, which eventually will assign a new IP address to it.
-You can query your Router/Access Point in order to retrieve the new IP address or, use some network tool and look out for a device named **SMuFF-WI_xxxxxx**.
+You can query your Router/Access Point in order to retrieve the new IP address or, use some network tool and look out for a device named **SMuFF-WI-ESP_xxxxxx**.

 Enter the new address in your browser and it'll greet you with the default [SMuFF-WI](https://github.com/technik-gegg/SMuFF-WI) startup screen.

 >**Hint:** If you need to connect the device to another WiFi hotspot, you'll need to reset the existing connection/credentials first.
 To do so, open the URL **http://{IP-Address}/reset?v=wifi** in your browser.
-This will erase the current settings and the device will go back into "Portal mode", where it sets up it's own AP that will be accessible under the IP-Address **192.168.4.1** once you've connected with the AP named *SMuFF-WI_xxxxxx*.
+This will erase the current settings and the device will go back into "Portal mode", where it sets up it's own AP that will be accessible under the IP-Address **192.168.4.1** after you've connected your PC with the HotSpot named *SMuFF-WI-ESP_xxxxxx*.

 ---

+# Updating the firmware

+Once you've installed the firmware SMuFF-WI-ESP sucessfully, you don't need to fire up VS-Code again in order to update the firmware / file system on updated versions.
+Just open the SMuFF-WI-ESP web interface and click on the **Update WI-ESP** button at the bottom of the page.
+It'll ask you to pick either a firmware (*firmware.bin*) or file system file (*littlefs.bin*) for upload.
+Select a file, click **Upload** and wait until the webpage refreshes.

+>**Please keep in mind:** In some cases you most probably will need to update both files.
+The most recent binaries are located in the folder named *latest_binaries*.

+---

 # Troubleshooting

+If your SMuFF-WI-ESP device doesn't show the default web page for some reason, you have two options:

+1. Watch the built-in LED at reset.
+If it flashes **10 times** (7 short, 3 long), the device is in *Portal Mode* and you need to connect your PC to the *SMuFF-WI-ESP_xxxxxx* HotSpot and access it via the local URL http://192.168.4.1.
+In case it flashes only **5 times** (2 short, 3 long), it's supposed to have started up correctly, already connected to your configured WiFi network.
+Also, right after this, the NeoPixels are supposed to flash once in Pink, if you have such a NeoPixel strip attached.

-If your SMuFF-WI-ESP device doesn't show the default web page for some reason, you have the option to see the debug output by attaching a TTL2USB interface (TX/GND) to pin D5/GND of the Wemos D1 mini (*see Wiring in picture above*) and view the messages sent via a Terminal app (e.g. [TeraTerm](https://teratermproject.github.io/index-en.html)), which you have to set up for **19200 Baud** on the according COM port.
+2. If that doesn't help, you have the option to watch the debug output by attaching a TTL2USB interface (TX/GND) to pin D5/GND of the Wemos D1 mini (*see Wiring in picture above*) and view the messages sent out via a Terminal app (e.g. [TeraTerm](https://teratermproject.github.io/index-en.html)), which you have to set up for **19200 Baud** on the according COM port.
 If you're successful, you're supposed to see something like this in your Terminal app at startup:

 ```text